FinOps anti-patterns: What (not) to do to unlock more budget for Innovation

 print(template.to_yaml())

 Running this script after installing Troposphere (pip install troposphere) will print the CF YAML shown above.
 As you can see the python code is much more compact and easy to understand.
 Furthermore, since Troposphere maps all the native cloudformation YAML functions (e.g. Ref, Join, GettAtt, etc.) we don’t even need to learn anything new: every existing CF template can easily be converted in a Troposphere template.Differently from plain CloudFormation with troposphere we can assign the various entities to python variables and use the python variables in the Ref and GettAtt functions in place of the logical CloudFormation names of the resource: in the example above we referenced the private subnet with Ref(private_subnet_route_table), not Ref('RouteTablePrivate').
 This is a huge advantage because we don’t need to remember the logical name while coding, the IDE will do that for us and warn us if the resource is not defined or has a different name.Troposphere is also able to manage flawlessly nested stack and other complex multi Stack architecture through the Sceptre (https://github.com/Sceptre/sceptre) automation tool.
-However, instead of using Sceptre you can also write a custom deployment script, like we did in beSharp, to fully manage your deployment pipe and run automatic CloudFormation Drift changes check and evaluate the Change Set for all the nested templates before executing the template.As a final remark troposphere is also able to manage the reverse flow: from a YAML template to python classes:
+However, instead of using Sceptre you can also write a custom deployment script, like we did in beSharp, to fully manage your deployment pipe and run automatic CloudFormation Drift changes check and evaluate the Change Set for all the nested templates before executing the template.As a final remark troposphere is also able to manage the reverse flow: from a YAML template to python classes:from cfn_tools import load_yaml

 from troposphere import TemplateGenerator